it-at-m/mucgpt/README.md

 npm install
 ```
 ### Configure
- Configure your environment.
-For that copy the content of the empty config from [/config/.env.empty](/config/.env.empty) to the parent directory [.env](.env).
-Add at least one model by providing one OpenAi comptabile endpoint.
+1. Configure your environment.
+For that copy the content of the empty config from [/config/.env.NewHorizons](/config/.env.NewHorizons) to the parent directory [.env](.env).
+2. Insert the API Key you received from us into the `.env` file

 ### Run locally
 ```bash